-Industrials boost Wall Street on renewed trade hopes
+Industrials, tech lead Wall Street gains on renewed trade hopes

-(Reuters) - U.S. stocks rose on Tuesday, led by industrial companies, after a report that the U.S. and China were trying to resume negotiations to defuse a trade war between world’s two largest economies.
+(Reuters) - U.S. stocks rose on Tuesday, led by gains in industrials and a rebound in technology stocks, after a report that the United States and China hoped to resume talks to defuse a trade war between the world’s two largest economies.

 Representatives of U.S. Treasury Secretary Steven Mnuchin and Chinese Vice Premier Liu He are having private conversations as they look for ways to reengage in negotiations, Bloomberg reported, citing sources.

-The escalating trade dispute between the two countries, with the United States and China imposing tariffs on $34 billion of each other’s goods earlier this month, has weighed heavily on the equity markets.
+The escalating trade dispute, with the two countries levying tariffs on $34 billion of each other’s goods earlier this month, has weighed heavily on the equity markets.
 The likelihood of a respite boosted the markets, with nine of the 11 major S&P sectors higher.

-The industrials sector .SPLRCI jumped 1.74 percent and was on pace for its best one-day gain in three weeks.
-Boeing (BA.N), Caterpillar (CAT.N) and 3M (MMM.N) jumped between 1.7 percent and 2.5 percent.
+“The most important influence on the markets today is some tempering of the trade war escalation,” said Bill Northey, senior vice president at U.S. Bank Wealth Management in Helena, Montana.

-“The notion that side talks are happening has been an ongoing thing, but the question is who is really involved in those talks and if they are substantial,” said Jason Browne, chief investment strategist at FundX Investment Group in San Francisco.
+“There has been a pretty strong sell-off in technology stocks and we are getting a little bit of a relief rally ahead of some important earnings after markets close.”

-“Overall people are trying to look for something other than technology stocks at the moment.”
+After a three-day slide, the technology sector .SPLRCT rose 0.81 percent.
+Apple (AAPL.O), due to report after the bell, was up 1.1 percent and was the biggest boost to the S&P 500 and the Dow Jones Industrial Average.

-After a three-day slide, the technology sector .SPLRCT rose 0.39 percent.
-Microsoft (MSFT.O) gained 0.7 percent and was the biggest boost to the S&P and the Nasdaq.
+Others in the so-called FAANG group — Facebook (FB.O), Amazon.com (AMZN.O), Netflix (NFLX.O) and Google parent Alphabet (GOOGL.O) — were up between 0.8 percent and 1.8 percent.

-Apple (AAPL.O), due to report after the bell, was marginally lower.
-Others in the so-called FAANG group — Facebook (FB.O), Amazon.com (AMZN.O), Netflix (NFLX.O) and Google parent Alphabet (GOOGL.O) — were flat to up 1 percent.
+The industrial sector .SPLRCI jumped 2.12 percent and was on pace for its best one-day gain in three weeks.
+Boeing (BA.N), Caterpillar (CAT.N) and 3M (MMM.N) jumped between 2 percent and 3.3 percent.

 Core personal consumption expenditures (PCE), the Federal Reserve’s preferred measure of inflation, rose 1.9 percent year-over-year in June, the Commerce Department said.